louisho5/multipara/README.md

 new MultiPara({
     container: ".multipara", // The outside container
     layer: ".layer", // The inside layers
-    stoppable: false // Default false, set true is you want to stop the animation at the end });
+    stoppable: false // Default false, set true is you want to stop the animation at the end of container });

 ```